 The school fees, as determined by the Diocesan Catholic Schools Board, for Resource, Tuition and Diocesan Family School Building Levy, are the responsibility of parents/carers of students enrolled at the school.
-The fees are billed at the beginning of Terms 1, 2 and 3 on a 21-day account.
+The fees are billed at the beginning of the year.

-In 2023, the annual Diocesan Tuition Fee for students in Year 7 to 10 is \$1,882 per child.
+In 2024, the annual Diocesan Tuition Fee for students in Year 7 to 10 is \$2,033 per child and in Year 11 is \$3,089.